davxy/datawok-posts/posts/zk-proof.md

 vertex, such that vertices that are joined by an edge do not have the same integer assigned to them.

-Sudoku solution grid is also a [Latin square](https://en.wikipedia.org/wiki/Latin_square) There are significantly fewer Sudoku grids than Latin squares because Sudoku imposes the additional subgrid constraints.

 ### Graph Three Coloring

 The generic [graph coloring](http://en.wikipedia.org/wiki/Graph_coloring)